-The Associate in Applied Science Degree in Physical Fitness Specialist is designed to meet the rising demands in the growth of Health and Wellness field and to pursue opportunities in the job market of the medical industry.
+The Associate in Applied Science Degree in Physical Fitness Specialist is designed to meet the rising demands in the growth of health and wellness field and to pursue opportunities in the job market of the medical industry.
+Students will be required to sit for the American College of Sports Medicine (ACSM) exam upon completion of the degree.

-Graduates from this program will be able to develop three individual pathways, 1) enter the work force as a Personal Fitness Specialist in a variety of settings working with individuals on Health, Wellness, and independent fitness programs; 2) enter into entrepreneurial opportunities such as opening a personal training studio; 3) transfer into a bachelor degree program in the Life/ Exercise sciences such as physical therapy, occupational therapy, athletic training, physical education and beyond.
+Graduates from this program will be able to develop two individual pathways: 1) enter the work force as a Personal Fitness Specialist in a variety of settings working with individuals on health, wellness, and independent fitness programs; 2) transfer into a bachelor degree program in the Life/ Exercise Sciences such as physical education, athletic training, community health education, Community health education, strength and conditioning and other exercise science disciplines.